Discrete Restricted Boltzmann Machines: Dimension

-In order to prove this theorem we will need two main tools: slicings by normal fans of simplices (Section~\ref{section:inference}), and the tropical RBM model, described in Section~\ref{section:tropical model}.
-The theorem will follow from the analysis contained in the next section.
+In order to prove this theorem we will need two main tools: slicings by normal fans of simplices, described in Section~\ref{section:inference}, and the tropical RBM model, described in Section~\ref{section:tropical model}.
+The theorem will follow from the analysis contained in Section~\ref{section:tropical model}.